Magisk-Modules-Repo/acp/INSTRUCTIONS.md

 2. Place your files in their respective directories in the system folder (where they will be installed to) 2a.
 For apps, place in system/app/APPNAME/APPNAME.apk 2b.
 For vendor, just create the vendor folder in the system folder
-3. Place any files that need conditionals (only installed in some circumstances) in the custom folder (can be placed however you want)
+3. Place your files in their respective directories in the data folder (where they will be installed to)\
  3a.
+Note that these files will always be installed to /data regardless of root method
+4. Place any files that need conditionals (only installed in some circumstances) in the custom folder (can be placed however you want)
+ 4a.
 Place apps in custom/APPNAME/APPNAME.apk
-4. Add your min android version and other variables to common/unity-uservariables.sh (more instructions are in the file) 4a.
+5. Add your min android version and other variables to common/unity-uservariables.sh (more instructions are in the file) 5a.
 Note the Audmodlib variable in this file.
 Uncomment it if you're making an audio module
-5. Add any scripts you want run at boot (late service start in magisk) to common/unity-scripts.sh
+6. Add any scripts you want run at boot (late service start in magisk) to common/unity-scripts.sh
-6. Modify the post-fs-data.sh in common as you would with any other magisk module (most everything should be a late start, not post-fs-data)
+7. Modify the post-fs-data.sh in common as you would with any other magisk module (most everything should be a late start, not post-fs-data)
- 6a.
+ 7a.
 If post-fs-data is going to be used, set their values to true in config.sh (THESE WILL BE INSTALLED AS REGULAR BOOT SCRIPTS IF NOT A MAGISK INSTALL)
-7. Add any build props you want added into the unity-props.prop
+8. Add any build props you want added into the unity-props.prop
-8. Add any build props you want removed into the unity-props-remove.prop
+9. Add any build props you want removed into the unity-props-remove.prop
-9. Add any possibly conflicting files you want removed/wiped before install into the unity-file-wipe.sh
+10. Add any possibly conflicting files you want removed/wiped before install into the unity-file-wipe.sh
-10. Add any config/policy/mixer patches you want added into the aml-patches.sh (audio module only)
+11. Add any config/policy/mixer patches you want added into the aml-patches.sh (audio module only)
-11. Add the removal of your patches into the aml-patches-remove.sh (audio module only)
+12. Add the removal of your patches into the aml-patches-remove.sh (audio module only)
-12. Add any other config/policy/mixer patches you want removed/wiped (may conflict with your patches) before install into the aml-patches-wipe.sh (audio module only)
+13. Add any other config/policy/mixer patches you want removed/wiped (may conflict with your patches) before install into the aml-patches-wipe.sh (audio module only)
-13. Add any custom permissions needed into config.sh (this will apply to both magisk and system installs) (default permissions is 755 for folders and 644 for files)
+14. Add any custom permissions needed into config.sh (this will apply to both magisk and system installs) (default permissions is 755 for folders and 644 for files)
- 13a.
+ 14a.
 DON'T MODIFY ANY OTHER PARTS OF CONFIG.SH (this is different from normal magisk modules)
-14. Add any custom install/uninstall logic to unity-customrules1.sh (follow the instructions inside) 14a.
+15. Add any custom install/uninstall logic to unity-customrules1.sh (follow the instructions inside) 15a.
 This is where you would put your stuff for any custom files and whatever else isn't taken care of already

 *NOTE FOR PATCHING: patches for audio_effects need to be put into both system/etc/audio_effects (CONFIG_FILE) and /vendor/etc/audio_effects (V_CONFIG_FILE)
 ________________________________________________________________________________________________________________________________________________________________________